Pymetheus/YoutubeExtractor/README.md

 # YoutubeExtractor

 YouTubeExtractor is a Python application used to download videos or entire playlists from YouTube.
-It also offers the option to download only the audio, converting the output into either MP3 or MP4 formats.
+It supports downloading audio-only or audio with video, saving files in MP3 or MP4 formats.
-Additionally, the history and metadata can optionally be saved to a MySQL database.
+Optionally, it can save metadata to a database (SQLite by default, with support for MySQL and PostgreSQL).

-YoutubeExtractor is developed using [yt-dlp](https://github.com/yt-dlp/yt-dlp).
+YoutubeExtractor leverages the powerful [yt-dlp](https://github.com/yt-dlp/yt-dlp) library.

 <p align="center">
   <img src="res/Downloading.png" />